shaskell87DFire/DLegacyOfDFire/ARCHIVE_PROJECT_NOTES.md

 - function or placement if known

 This information may later allow the original asset to be located elsewhere or accurately identified among recovered files.

+## SOURCE HTML PRESERVATION AND RECOVERY RULES

+### Preserve the original page source
+When recovering HTML from Wayback, preserve the actual archived page source whenever possible.

+Do NOT use Microsoft Word or another word processor to create archival HTML copies.
+Word may rewrite the HTML and create additional Office metadata and support folders.

+Preferred workflow:

+Wayback capture
+→ direct playback frame
+→ View Page Source
+→ copy source into a plain-text editor such as Notepad → save using the exact original filename and extension

+Examples:
+memorial.shtml
+bouncys5.shtml
+family.html

+Do not change .shtml files to .html or otherwise rename recovered files.

+### Wayback wrapper vs. original served source
+The normal Wayback playback page may contain an outer Wayback wrapper with the actual archived page loaded inside an iframe.

+Do not preserve the outer Wayback wrapper as the archival page source.

+Open the direct playback iframe and use View Page Source on that frame to recover the actual archived response.

+### Site Fights server-generated code
+Recovered source may contain code added by The Site Fights hosting system, including:

+- CW-ID blocks
+- Ecreations Software code/comments
+- Site Fights community hosting messages
+- ValueClick advertising code
+- other server-generated scripts or advertisements

+This material is NOT Wayback injection.

+Do not automatically remove it from the archival master.
+It is evidence of how the page was actually served to visitors and should be preserved until its purpose and historical relationship to the page have been documented.

+For restoration copies, decisions about retaining, disabling, replacing, or modernizing this material should be documented separately.

+### Preserve broken and obsolete code
+Do not "fix" original HTML in the archival master merely because it is broken, malformed, obsolete, or incompatible with modern browsers.

+The archival master preserves the recovered source.

+Modern compatibility changes belong only in the restoration copy and should be documented with HTML comments where appropriate.

+### Page relationship inspection
+For every recovered personal page, inspect the HTML for additional page relationships before considering that page or section completely recovered.

+Look for:

+- Next and Previous links
+- numbered continuation pages
+- image-based navigation buttons
+- sibling filenames such as family2.html, gifts2.shtml, etc.
+- JavaScript navigation
+- links hidden in tables or old templates
+- links to related Site Fights, Angelfire, GeoCities, or other external pages

+A page that visually appears to be a single page should not be assumed to be standalone until its HTML has been inspected.

+### Music and MIDI preservation
+Inspect every recovered page source for music references, including:

+- .mid and .midi files
+- BGSOUND
+- EMBED
+- OBJECT
+- JavaScript or VBScript music players
+- external music plugins

+Preserve the exact original filename, path, and playback code whenever found.

+Example confirmed on memorial.shtml:

+midis/amazing_grace_2.mid

+The Memorial page used scripts designed to provide MIDI playback compatibility with Internet Explorer and Netscape.

+Recovery priority for missing music:

+1. Recover the exact original file from Wayback.
+2. Search other archived D'Fire/Site Fights directories for another surviving copy.
+3. Search original hard drives, CD-R/RW, DVD-R/RW, and other recovered personal media.
+4. Only after the original has been thoroughly searched for should a replacement or recreation be considered.

+Any recreated or substituted MIDI must be clearly documented as a reconstruction and must never be represented as the recovered original.

+### Restoration compatibility
+Original obsolete playback code, scripts, markup, and other historically significant HTML should remain preserved.

+Where modern browsers require compatibility changes, add those changes only to the restoration copy.

+Whenever practical, modern compatibility code should be identified with HTML comments explaining:

+- what was added
+- why it was necessary
+- what original behavior it recreates
+- which original code remains preserved

+These compatibility additions should also be discussed on the future Behind the Scenes / restoration documentation page.

+### Recovery copies
+If an imperfect recovery copy already exists, such as HTML saved through Microsoft Word, do not delete it until a proper plain-text archival copy has been recovered and safely stored.

+Once the correct archival source has been verified and backed up, generated Word HTML and associated *_files folders are not considered authoritative archival masters.

+## MEMORIAL PAGE CONFIRMED DETAILS

+memorial.shtml states that the site first went online September 13, 2001.

+The page says D'Fire began it three days after September 11, 2001.

+The Memorial page contains background music code referencing:

+midis/amazing_grace_2.mid

+The intended music was Amazing Grace.

+The page contains separate legacy playback handling for Internet Explorer and Netscape, including Crescendo/BGSOUND/EMBED methods.

+This original playback code should be preserved.
+If modern compatibility code is required in the restoration, it should be added separately and documented rather than replacing the historical code.